Netcracker/qubership-opensearch/docs/public/indices-migration.md

   No concurrent writes (write block is set; check for other writers).
 Mapping/settings must be compatible.
   Check OpenSearch logs for reindex errors.
 Standard indices are restored from snapshot on failure.

+- **Indices with _source disabled (cannot be migrated)**
+  Migration fails at the start (dry-run or full run) if any 1.x index has `_source` disabled in its mapping.
+  Reindex requires document bodies; when `_source` is disabled they were never stored and cannot be migrated.
+  You need to go to the documentation of the application that owns this index and perform a reindex operation.

 - **Security reinitialization failed**
   Config secret must exist with valid `opensearch.yml`. `OPENSEARCH_STATEFULSET_NAMES` /
   `OPENSEARCH_DEPLOYMENT_NAMES` / `OPENSEARCH_CLIENT_SERVICE_NAME` must be correct; RBAC must allow